Green tea EGCG and gum disease: what research actually shows

 Does Minvelle remineralising gum contain green tea or EGCG?

-Minvelle's nine ingredients are nano-hydroxyapatite, xylitol, Chios mastic resin, erythritol, calcium bentonite clay, eggshell calcium, myrrh, acacia gum, and natural spearmint oil.
+Minvelle's fourteen ingredients are nano-hydroxyapatite, xylitol, erythritol, chicle gum, Chios mastic resin, coconut oil, natural spearmint oil, glyceryl monooleate, calcium bentonite clay, fumed silica, eggshell calcium, spruce gum, myrrh, and acacia gum.
+The spearmint oil's terpenes (menthone, carvone, and cineol) carry the flavor.
 It does not contain green tea or EGCG.
 Minvelle targets enamel remineralisation and the acid-producing plaque ecosystem through xylitol and nano-hydroxyapatite; EGCG supplementation or regular green tea consumption would be a complementary strategy for the soft tissue and periodontal pathogen side of oral health.

 Sources